jtdaugherty/mathblog/README.md

-want to see what it looks like as you edit it rather than run `mb` by hand periodically, you can run `mb` in "listen" mode; this means that mb will run forever, peroidically scanning the filesystem for changes to your blog posts and other data files and regenerate them when it detects a change.
+want to see what it looks like as you edit it rather than run `mb` by hand periodically, you can run `mb` in "listen" mode; this means that mb will run forever, peroidically scanning the filesystem for changes to your blog posts and other data files and regenerate them and copy them to the output directory when it detects a change.
 Running mathblog in listen mode is simple:

 ~~~
 $ mb -l